Jacques-lang/Webdev-Course-web-App/README.md

-The web application appears to be a simple educational website for learning HTML and CSS.
+The web application appears to be an educational website for learning HTML and CSS.
 Here's a breakdown of the functionality based on the provided code:

 1. `index.html`: This file is not fully provided, but it's typically the main or home page of a website.
 It likely contains introductory content and links to other parts of the website.